 Dried beans should be soaked in cold water overnight to ensure even cooking.
 That is the unquestioned ideal of bean cookery.
 If you have fairly freshly harvested and recently dried beans, soaking is less needed, but if you're not sure how long those beans have been dried and waiting to be cooked, soaking really is your best bet.
-And not soaking can lead to horribly undercooked or unevenly cooked beans.
-In any case, you're likely to end up with beans with split skins and an unappetizing level of mushiness as you seek to cook them until they're tender.
+Not soaking the dried beans can lead to horribly undercooked or unevenly cooked beans and you're likely to end up with beans with split skins and an unappetizing level of mushiness as you seek to cook them until they're tender.

 5 Easy Steps for Quick-Soaking Beans